Pierre-Gilles/lagom/_posts/2021-02-17-living-in-greece-as-a-digital-nomad.md

 With Covid 19, we didn’t see the nightlife as more clubs were empty, but at least we had the beaches for ourselves!

-We took the ferry to Naxos, a calmer island known to be great for couples: and it was!
+We took the ferry to Paros, a calmer island known to be great for couples: and it was!

 We loved the restaurants, the city center.